stuarthayhurst/kernel-notify/README.md

   * maxkernelcount="1-99" - Number of kernels installed before warning users (e.g. "5" would notify on the 6th kernel installed)
   * priority="critical/normal/low" - Keep notifications with buttons on-screen until dismissed or not
   * checkingprecision="minor/major" - Whether to check for major and minor updates or only major version updates
-  * minorversionrepo="git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git" - Git repository for Linux kernel to use when checking major and minor versions (default)
+  * primarycheckingmethod="web/git" - Which method to use to check latest kernel version
-  * majorversionrepo="git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git" - Git repository for Linux kernel to use when only checking major versions
+  * kernelrepourl="git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git" - Git repository for checking major and minor versions

 ## License
  * GNU GENERAL PUBLIC LICENSE (v3)